noah-perry/STA208_FinalProject_NoahPerry/README.md

 02 Modeling - Vector Autoregression.ipynb
 03 Modeling - Random Forest.ipynb

+The following refers to the directory structure of the .zip folder:
 The data used consists of 4 small CSV files, which in total amount to less than 1 MB in size, so all data is included in the "Data" folder.

 All code is included in the Jupyter Notebook files with the exception of one Python script that imports and clean the data.